LluisArevalo/workshop-simon-game/README.md

 });
 ```

-**Don't worry about it, it seems complicated, but it's the only piece of code that we are going to copy-paste, promise :)**
+**Don't worry if it seems complicated, it's the only piece of code that we are going to copy-paste, promise :)**

 We'll go in deep in this code at the end of the workshop.
 Open you Google Chrome Dev Tools (cmd + alt + J) to see your Dev Console.
 It will be very helpful during our work.

-Right now it has an error, so let's start creating our own code.
+As soon as we click in the start button in the center of the Simon, it appears an error in the console.
+Let's start creating our own code to solve this error.

 ## Global variables

 - Colors: array with 4 strings

 ```
-**What a variable is**
+What a variable is

 Item that contains information.
 There are a few types of variables, here we'll need integer, arrays, strings, and booleans.
 ```